typicode/lodash-id/README.md

 __With Underscore.db, you can use simple JavaScript objects as databases.__

-For Node projects, it can be a way to free users from running a database or for front-end/mobile projects, it can be a lightweight alternative to store data.
+It frees you from running a database if all you need are simple operations.
+It is implemented as a very small mixin that can be run everywhere.

-Moreover, since Underscore.db is a set of mixins for Underscore or Lo-Dash, you can get advantages from either project:
+And because it's a mixin for Underscore and Lo-Dash, you get all the advantages of using either project.

-* Underscore - 10000+ stars project with familiar API and powerful data manipulation functions
-* Lo-Dash - more features, performance oriented code and optimal custom builds

 ## Features